Frymand History, Family Crest & Coats of Arms

 Migration of the Frymand family to Ireland

 Some of the Frymand family moved to Ireland, but this topic is not covered in this excerpt.

 Another 150 words (11 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Frymand family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
-Some of the first North American settlers carried this name or one of its variants: Samuel Freeman and his wife Apphia Quick, who arrived in Mssachusetts in 1630 with their son Henry; Alice Freeman, who settled in New England
+Some of the first North American settlers carried this name or one of its variants: Samuel Freeman and his wife Apphia Quick, who arrived in Mssachusetts in 1630 with their son Henry; Alice Freeman, who settled in New England in 1635.

 - ^ Smith, Eldson Coles, New Dictionary of American Family Names New York: Harper & Row, 1956.
 Print

 - ^ Arthur, William , An Etymological Dictionary of Family and Christian Names.
 London: 1857.
 Print

 - ^ Harrison, Henry, Surnames of the United Kingdom: A Concise Etymological Dictionary Baltimore: Geneological Publishing Company, 2013.
 Print